ManInThePiCastle/Architecture/README.md

 The service definitions are as follows:

+### Detection Service

+Takes the opposing player's move and creates a chess notation for the chess service to consume.
+This can be done automagically or manually throught a UI.
+This is the least important service.

+#### Input

+* The opposing player makes a move

+#### Output

+* Chess notation of the move

 ### Path Service

 A service that creates a cartesian path for the robot to follow.
 Basically a 2D to 3D move conversion service